digitalbazaar/equihash/README.md

 - `nonceLength`: number of bytes of nonce data to find (optional)

 `options` (engine specific):
+- `personal`: buffer of "personal" bytes used in some blake2 initializations (optional)
 - `nonce`: initial value of nonce (engine dependent type) (optional)
 - `maxNonces`: max number of nonces to check (optional)